 The Temperley-Lieb (TL) algebra \cite{Temperley:1971iq}, $\mathbf{TL}_M(\eta)$ is generated by $M-1$ generators $e_i\equiv e_{i,i+1}$ with $i\in\{1,2,\cdots, M-1\}$.
 The integers $i$ index the local Hilbert space $V$.
 Each generator $e_i$ acts non-trivially on $i$, ${i+1}$, and as identity on all the other indices.
 They satisfy the relations

-In general, these generators are invariant under the action of the permutation operator $P_i\equiv P_{i,i+1}$.
-When this is the case they generate the Brauer algebra \cite{brauer} together with the permutation operator.
-The resulting algebra is then a subalgebra of the partition algebra, to be defined next.
-However, the two-dimensional representation we use in this paper does not commute with the permutation operator on $\mathbb{C}^2\otimes\mathbb{C}^2$ and hence the YBO's we obtain from this algebra are distinct from those obtained from the partition algebras.
+Under the operation of the permutation operator $P_i\equiv P_{i,i+1}$, these generators are typically invariant.
+When this is the case, they generate the Brauer algebra \cite{brauer} together with the permutation operator.
+The resulting algebra can then be defined as a subalgebra of the partition algebra (See Sec. \ref{subsec:partitionAlgebra}).
+However, the YBOs we obtain from this algebra are different from those derived from the partition algebras because the two-dimensional representation we utilize in this study does not commute with the permutation operator on $\mathbb{C}^2\otimes\mathbb{C}^2$.